 Research in WP7 entails evaluating the leverage and attraction of denser and weaker relations with the EU (from accession process and the membership perspective to EU preferential trade regimes and other political, economic and institutional ties) against ties - more or less institutionalised - with rival non-EU actors, such as Russia and China.
 The analysis aims to understand how issues such as a country's alignment to EU foreign policy or geopolitical competition over foreign policy choices of certain countries may or may not impact on the dynamics of EUDP.
-Further, WP7 also aims to analyse the power and appeal of EUDP when challenged by unfavourable preferences of domestic stakeholders and anti-EU attitudes of the wider society as well as by geopolitical and geo-economic pressures and the economic footprint of geopolitical rivals.
+WP7 also aims to analyse the power and appeal of EUDP when challenged by unfavourable preferences of domestic stakeholders and anti-EU attitudes of the wider society that are backed by geopolitical and geoeconomical rivals.
 Thereby, WP 7 complements EMBRACE's analysis of blockages to democratisation though a geopolitical lense.

-Particularly, WP7 focuses on the following research questions:
+WP7 focuses on the following research questions:

-- (1) What are the specific patterns of blockages to EUDP that emerge in the geopolitical and geoeconomic competition between major powers (at the national, regional or global level) who are rivals to EUDP? - (2) How can EUDP countervail anti-democratic (domestic and/or geopolitical) alliances? - (3) Given the blockages to democratisation, how can the EU better adjust EUDP to reflect partner and context sensitivity and increase its effectiveness?
+- (1) What are the specific patterns of blockages to EUDP that emerge in the geopolitical and geoeconomical competition between major powers (at the national, regional or global level) who are rivals to EUDP? - (2) How can EUDP countervail anti-democratic (domestic and/or geopolitical) alliances? - (3) Given the blockages to democratisation, how can the EU better adjust EUDP to reflect partner and context sensitivity and increase its effectiveness?

 Research for WP7 breaks down in five key objectives.
-First, WP7 seeks to design a framework for analysing the geopolitical competition that the EU encounters in its efforts to promote democracy in the neighbourhood and collect empirical data.
-Second, WP7 intends to understand the aims, strategies and tools deployed by non-EU actors in the regions and countries in question and assess their interplay with locally deployed EU strategies and instruments.
-Third, WP7 assesses the 'domestic demand' for illiberal politics and non-EU (geo)political influence and assess how this demand forms blockages and opportunities to democratisation and EUDP.
+First, WP7 seeks analyse the geopolitical competition that the EU encounters in its efforts to promote democracy.
+Second, WP7 intends to understand the aims, strategies and tools deployed by non-EU actors in the European Neighbourhood and assess their interplay with locally deployed EU strategies and instruments.
+Third, WP7 assesses the 'domestic demand' for illiberal politics and non-EU (geo)political influence and analyses how this demand forms blockages and opportunities to democratisation and EUDP.
 Fourth, WP7 analyses the political economy of non-EU influences and how domestic/inside-out and external/outside-in interests converge to form blockages and opportunities to democratisation and EUDP.
-On this empirical analytical basis, WP 7 finally draws policy-relevant conclusions about the projected trends of geopolitical competition to EUDP and offer ideas that will inform thinking about policy planning in response to these challenges.
+Finally, on this empirical basis, WP7 draws policy-relevant conclusions about the projected trends of geopolitical competition to EUDP and offer ideas that will inform thinking about policy planning in response to these challenges.